Skip to main content

 There is no NIC relief for employee pension contributions.

-For more information about your auto enrolment obligations, go to our auto-enrolment page.
+For more information about your auto enrolment obligations, go to our pensions auto-enrolment page.

 Court orders and child maintenance

 A court can order that deductions be made directly from your employee’s net (after tax and NIC) pay, for example because they have incurred a debt or fine or are in arrears with a council tax bill.
-These are known as Attachment of Earnings Orders (AEOs) or sometimes Earnings Arrestment.
+These are known as Attachment of Earnings Orders (AEOs) or Earnings Arrestment Orders in Scotland.
 The deduction may be a specific amount or may be calculated based on a percentage of your employee's net pay.

 You can find some information on AEOs on GOV.UK.